nest/nest-simulator/doc/guides/connection_management.rst

     w_{12} & w_{22} & \cdots & w_{n2} \\
     \vdots & \vdots & \ddots & \vdots \\
     w_{1m} & w_{2m} & \cdots & w_{nm} \\
-    \end{bmatrix},
+    \end{bmatrix}

 where :math:`w_{ij}` is the weight of the connection with presynaptic node :math:`i` and postsynaptic node :math:`j`.
 We can assume that some weights are zero.
-Instead of creating connections with zero weight in these cases, we do not want to create these connections at all.
+Instead of creating connections with zero weight in these cases, we want to not create these connections at all.

 There is currently no way to create connections from the whole matrix in one go, so we